-Bloom Time: Flowering occurs in late dry season
+Bloom Time: Flowering occurs in the late dry season

-Barringtonia calyptrata is a deciduous or semi-deciduous tree up to 100 feet (30 m) tall with with large, glossy leaves and stunning, pendulous flowers.
+Barringtonia calyptrata is a deciduous or semi-deciduous tree, up to 100 feet (30 m) tall, with large glossy leaves and stunning pendulous flowers.
 The leaves tend to be whorled at the ends of the branches.
-The fragrant, white flowers are in long pendulous spikes and appear just prior to the new growth flush.
-They have only 4 small white petals but numerous long white stamens and are full of nectar.
+The fragrant, white flowers are in long pendulous spikes and appear just before the new growth flush.
+They have only four small white petals but numerous long white stamens and are full of nectar.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 This plant grows naturally in wet tropical, moist tropical and wet subtropical climatic zones, generally in areas with annual low temperatures between 68 to 77 °F (20 to 25 °C), annual high temperatures between 81 to 93 °F (27 to 34 °C), annual rainfall between 40 to 160 inches (1000 to 4000 mm) and a dry season of 6 months or less.

 It prefers a position in full sun or light shade and grows best in fertile, humid, well-drained soil but tolerates shallow, saline, and infertile soils.
 An established plant is a pretty drought tolerant and tolerant of saline conditions and salt-laden winds.
 It thrives in the wild, where its roots dabble in the brackish waters of lagoons, inlets, estuaries, and seasonally flooded coastal regions.